Where Does The Oxygen On Earth Come From?

 The First Accumulation of Oxygen: Hypothesized Causes of the Great Oxidation Event

-For starters, scientists believe that free oxygen gas was nearly nonexistent on Earth before the emergence and evolution of photosynthetic archaea and bacteria.
+Most scientists believe that free oxygen gas was nearly nonexistent on Earth before the emergence and evolution of photosynthetic archaea and bacteria.
 Researchers Sean A. Crowe et al. noted that there is a wide assumption that atmospheric oxygen concentrations remained persistently low or 5.14 thousand times less than the present level for about the first 2 billion years since the formation of the Earth.

 1. Increasing Flux: One of the major hypotheses centers on the notion that the event resulted from an increase of the source of oxygen.
-More specific hypotheses argue that the Great Oxygen Event was either the immediate consequence of photosynthesis or a long-term accumulation stemming from photosynthetic activities.
+More specific hypotheses argue that the Great Oxidation Event was either the immediate consequence of photosynthesis or that it immediately transpired upon the emergence of oxygenic photosynthetic organisms.
+However, based on the timeline, there is a significant delay amounting to hundreds of millions of years between the first appearance of cyanobacteria and the onset of the Great Oxidation Event.

 Continued Accumulation and the Cycle of Oxygen: Major Sources of Oxygen On Earth

 The study of Yadvinder Malhi published in the Journal of Ecology showed that most forests consume almost all of the free or atmospheric oxygen they produce.
 The living species in a particular forest ecosystem use up most of it.
-The collective species sends only about 1 percent to 6 percent of oxygen in reserve into the atmosphere.
+The collective species release only about 1 percent to 6 percent of oxygen in reserve into the atmosphere.

-Nonetheless, nearly all of the breathable oxygen came from the oceans.
+Nearly all of the breathable oxygen specifically came from the oceans.
 Scott Denning, professor of atmospheric science, explained that the current supply of oxygen came from millions of years of build-up left by a tiny imbalance between growth and decomposition of ocean plant matter.
 He noted further that the build-up has hovered around 21 percent of the volume of the atmosphere, and there is enough oxygen to last for millions of years.

 Modern Consumption and Depletion of Oxygen

-Remember that nearly all of the oxygen produced on land through photosynthesis is consumed by living organisms and in some cases, localized wildfires.
+Remember that nearly all of the oxygen produced on land through photosynthesis is consumed by aerobic organisms and in some cases, localized wildfires.
 In other words, the net production of this gas by land vegetation is close to zero because land animals and microbes consume it.
 Denning noted that less than one percent of oxygen would be consumed if all organic matter on Earth would burn at once.

 He also added that oxygen accumulation in the atmosphere is only possible if the organic matter produced by plants through photosynthesis is rendered unavailable for consumption, particularly if they are buried in places devoid of oxygen, such as deep-sea muds.